fanoframework/fanoframework.github.io/environment/index.md

 ## About environment

-When our application is run as CGI, FastCGI or SCGI application, it will receive environment variables from web server.
+When our application run as CGI, FastCGI or SCGI application, it will receive environment variables from web server.
 CGI Environment variables are part of
 CGI protocol.
 [See RFC 3875](https://tools.ietf.org/html/rfc3875) for more information about CGI environment variables.

 In Fano Framework, environment variable is encapsulated in `ICGIEnvironment` interface.